oddbird/css-sandbox/src/rwd/compare/switch-query.md

 ### Ability to Implement

-The `@container` syntax is currently blocked by a dependence on [single axis containment](/rwd/query/contain/), but there is a prototype underway.
+The `@container` syntax is blocked by a dependence on [single axis containment](/rwd/query/contain/), but there is a prototype of both underway.

 The `switch()` syntax already has working prototypes.